דלג לתוכן הראשי

 Study 1: Meta-analysis in people aged 50 and over from 2025

 The most recent and relevant study was published in Frontiers in Nutrition in April 2025.
-The researchers aggregated 21 randomized controlled trials with 1,935 participants over the age of 50.
-The results were positive and measurable: an increase in lean muscle mass (WMD of 0.28 kg), improvement in handgrip strength (WMD of 0.54 kg), and improvement in the chair stand test.
+The researchers aggregated 21 randomized controlled trials with 1,935 participants over age 50.
+The results were positive and measurable: increase in lean muscle mass (WMD of 0.28 kg), improvement in handgrip strength (WMD of 0.54 kg), and improvement in the chair stand test.
 The researchers emphasized that the optimal dosage was 3 grams per day for over 12 weeks.
 This is the strongest evidence that HMB works, but note the population: older adults, not young athletes.

 Study 2: Meta-analysis in older adults with evidence for strength

 Another meta-analysis in the older population examined 9 controlled trials with 896 participants and found a significant but small effect on muscle strength measures (SMD of 0.41).
 Again, the direction is clear: among older adults, HMB provides a real but modest advantage.
-It does not turn a weak elderly person into a bodybuilder, but it can slow muscle loss and slightly improve function, which is significant when it comes to preventing falls and maintaining independence.
+It doesn't turn a weak elderly person into a bodybuilder, but it can slow muscle loss and slightly improve function, which is significant when it comes to preventing falls and maintaining independence.

 Study 3: Meta-analysis in young trainees, the opposite result